Design & Pitch Challenges in STEM

 Challenge - Gaming for Change

 Playing video games together can connect people when it is impossible to meet in person.
 Games based on projectile motion can appeal to experienced gamers and novices alike, but few video games capitalize on the power of projectile motion in a nonviolent way to encourage connectedness and well-being.
-In this Challenge, you will design an engaging, nonviolent, and accessible game that uses projectile motion to make a positive impact on the world.
+Game designer Fawzi Mesmar, challenges students to design an engaging, nonviolent, and accessible game that uses projectile motion to make a positive impact on the world.

 Examples of Key Vocabulary/Concepts: